 Several countries may be ahead of us in this area, but the U.S. is fast catching up.
-By Wesley J. Smith A few years ago, a Dutch doctor attended her elderly Alzheimer’s disease patient at a nursing home.
-The doctor’s purpose wasn’t to examine the patient or prescribe new medicines.
-Rather, she was there to kill. …Continue reading "More Euthanasia Targets: People with Mental Illness and Dementia"
+By Wesley J. Smith Editor’s note.
+This repost appeared a year ago in NRL News Today.
+I wish I could say things had improved but they’ve only grown worse.
+A few years ago, a Dutch doctor attended her elderly …Continue reading "More Euthanasia Targets: People with Mental Illness and Dementia"

 By Wesley J. Smith In 1993, my first ever anti-euthanasia column warned in Newsweek that once euthanasia became accepted widely, it would be followed by organ harvesting “as a plum to society.”
 By now, you know how that story goes.
 I was accused of alarmism, slippery-slope advocacy, conspiracy theories, etc., etc. And, as these kind of stories nearly always end, …Continue reading "AMA Helps Normalize Organ Harvesting after Euthanasia"

 By Wesley J. Smith I have rarely seen a more vivid illustration of the lethal consequences of utilitarian thinking.
 In 2014, Richard Dawkins was asked on Twitter what a woman carrying a Down baby should do.
 His response was blunt and curt: Abort it and try again.
 It would be immoral to bring it into the world …Continue reading "Richard Dawkins’s utilitarianism always leads to justifying killing"